 DSEF has a long tradition of recognizing leadership among our students.
-The Student Leadership Grants are designed to foster the development of student's leadership skills through their efforts to serve their school, our community, or others in the world around us.
+The Student Leadership Grants are designed to foster the development of students' leadership skills through their efforts to serve their school, community, or others in the world around us.
 Students, together with their faculty sponsors, apply for the grants during the fall semester.

 Please submit your Student Leadership Grant Application to: email@example.com.

 Grant applications available — October 1, 2017

 Announcement of Grant awards — Early January, 2018

 Should you have any questions, please contact DSEF Board Member, Ben Ingram via email.

 We are proud of all of these students and their teams, and wish them the best in their leadership initiatives.

 We are also thankful for the faculty sponsors who are taking time with this “above-and-beyond” activity, investing their time in these students’ lives to help them develop and grow their leadership skills.

 Please congratulate the 2018 Student Leadership Grant Recipients